Natural World Reflections Prose

 Calan had also learned from school friends that there were others like Pa that weren't war veterans, both men and women, which made him distrustful of any adult he didn't know well.
 Then there was Mom, which added to his confusion.
 He couldn't understand why she put up with Pa.

-Hours later, to Calan's relief, Pa comes home so drunk he's hardly able to stand, and in no condition to physically hurt anyone.
+Calan's concern is eased when Pa comes home hours later so drunk he's hardly able to stand, and in no condition to physically hurt anyone.
 Even so, Calan cringes as Pa curses Mom while she helps him to bed.

 It wasn't only the tone of the words Pa uttered that made them hateful.
 Over time Calan had come to understand meanings.
 School friends were a ready resource, and to test how bad words were he sometimes repeated one in earshot of grown-ups.
 Usually, the reaction was a horrified look, but their neighbor Stan would irritably explain, "Words like that aren't used by decent folk, especially in mixed company.
 It's a matter of respect, which hopefully you'll come to understand."